DIY Halloween costumes are the best aren’t they? When I was a kid, my mom made most of my costumes and it’s always stuck with me.

 Halloween is coming up quick, which means it’s time for a giant DIY Halloween costumes roundup for anyone that’s considering making their own get-up in time for October 31st.
 There are so many fun ideas out there, but I was somehow able to narrow them down and put together a list of really clever DIY Halloween costumes.

-Most of the ideas listed here are DIY Halloween costumes for adults BUT there are some really cute DIY kids costumes too.
+Most of the ideas listed here are DIY Halloween costumes for adults, BUT there are some really cute DIY kids costumes too.
 Didn’t want to leave out the kiddos….since it is kinda their holiday after all.
-Haha.
 So here we go, the big list of DIY Halloween costumes for adults and kids to get you ready for the most celebrated dress-up party of the year…

 24 Clever DIY Halloween Costumes